revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-21. Can we have html content attached to the component without having `.html` file.
+21. Can we have HTML content attached to the component without having a `.html` file?
 If so, how?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)